-Is it just me or do anyone else's jaws ache from hitting the floor while watching the Olympics?
-Is there no limit to the bedazzling things the human body can do?
-(Under aged and over aged bodies alike).
+Do anyone else's jaws ache from hitting the floor while watching the Olympics?
+Are there no limits to what the human body can do?

 I mean, did we just peak or what?
 You know, We.
 Us.
 The collective whole.
 Civilization as we know it.
 Phenomenal things are being accomplished while I am sitting on my coach eating cheetos and watching So You Think You Can Dance.
 People are thriving, pulsing, reaching higher, spinning faster (this was my epiphany as I watched men's gymnastics and got the Heimlich maneuver to dislodge my stomach from my throat).